Key Takeaways

 - Your asset allocation depends on your time horizon and risk tolerance.

 - Asset allocation is the foundation of diversification.
-First you determine your asset mix, then you pick specific investments within those assets.
+First, you determine your asset mix, then you choose specific investments within those asset classes.

-- Asset allocation can have a bigger impact on your portfolio's returns than selecting individual investments.
+- Asset allocation can have a greater impact on your portfolio’s returns than selecting individual investments.

-Asset allocation is an important aspect of investment portfolio construction.
-This is because you need to determine your mix of investment assets — which may include stocks, bonds and cash — before you select specific investment securities.
+Asset allocation is an important part of building an investment portfolio.
+This is because you need to decide your mix of investment assets, which may include stocks, bonds, and cash, before you choose specific investment securities.

 Here's what you need to know about the basics of asset allocation and how it relates to diversification.